 Inspection before purchase reduces risk.
 Examining dealer inventory reveals condition nuances that auction photographs miss.
 That “Extremely Fine” note might have problems visible only in person.
 Dealers allow examination; auction lots typically don’t.

 Relationship benefits compound over time.
 Dealers who know your interests alert you to acquisitions before listing publicly.
-They may discount for regular customers or hold items during financial tight spots.
-These relationship advantages don’t appear in price comparisons but provide real value.
+They may discount for regular customers or hold items during tight spots.
+These advantages don’t appear in price comparisons but provide real value.

 Using Both Sources Effectively

 Track auction results to understand market levels.
-Heritage Auctions archives results indefinitely, creating a historical price database.
-Monitoring auction realizations for notes you’re interested in shows price trends and identifies under- or over-priced dealer offerings.
+Heritage archives results indefinitely, creating a historical price database.
+Monitoring realizations for notes you’re interested in shows price trends and identifies under- or over-priced dealer offerings.

 Compare dealer prices against recent auction results.
 If a dealer prices a note at $1,500 but similar examples recently auctioned for $1,100, the dealer price looks high.
 If auction results exceeded $2,000, the dealer price represents value.
-Context determines whether prices are reasonable.

 Selling Considerations